electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 ## Staking Rewards

 Currently, ECA features a 50% annual stake reward rate as an introductory rate.
 In order to increase the stability and longevity of the Electra Project, the annual stake reward rate will be reduced to 10% in Q3 of 2018.
-It will then halve to 5% the next year and will halve once more to 2.5% every year thereafter.
+After the staking reward reduces to 10%, it will halve to 5% the following year, and 2.5% every year thereafter.
 There is no fixed reward per block.
 Each stake reward is proportional to the amount staked relative to the total ECA in circulation.

 Minimum stake age: 24 hours